C-Nigel/2BRidingSlotAlert/README.md

 ## Class 2B pratical slot availbility alert via telegram

 ### features:
-- Application is Unix and Windows ready
+- Application is suitable for Windows and Linux
 - Fully automated login
 - Customizable number of days in advance you would like the bot to check
 - Cusomizable delay period between each check